Hofls/useful-info/cookbooks/project-review.md

 * Hot-swap (code reloading) should be present
 * Linter and code formatter should be present
 * Code that is executed on the frontend should be minifed and obfuscated
-* All errors should be logged
+* All errors should be logged, possibly with user ID
 * Expected dependencies (or their alternatives): lombok, mapstruct, mockito, h2db, spring-boot-starter-test
 * Swagger (or alternative) is used to generate frontend code
 * Web interface is restful
 * Each complex method/class has comments (javadoc)
 * If something goes wrong - backend returns descriptive error messages
 * There is no old "// TODO" comments
+* Rest request examples for each endpoint (e.g. via swagger)

 ### Security
 * Database backup is done periodically